QUINTESSENTIAL GERMAN RIESLINGS:

 - We will learn how to read the label on German wine bottles.

-- We will get to know the classification of German wines including the new VDP classification.
+- We will get to know the NEW classification of German wines, legally binding since November 2020.

 - We will explore why wine from the same vineyard can be sweet or dry.

 - We will have excellent, typical German meals at great restaurant, historical places, and at the wineries with the owner/winemaker.

 - We will have one meal at a prestigious Michelin star restaurant.